The Enron Scandal That Prompted the Sarbanes-Oxley Act

 Sox Today: Opposing Viewpoints

-The results of the SOX legislation continue to receive mixed reviews, although a 2017 study published by the American Accounting Association (AAA) provides evidence that the requirements SOX set for financial reporting and public audits have, in fact, served as an extremely effective warning process in detecting corporate fraud.
+The results of the SOX legislation continue to receive mixed reviews, although a 2017 study published by the American Accounting Association (AAA) provides evidence that the requirements SOX set for financial reporting and public audits have served as an extremely effective warning process in detecting corporate fraud.

 The AAA report discusses a link that has been established between companies with weak internal financial controls and the incidence of undisclosed fraud.
 From a sample of roughly 3,500 public companies studied over a three-year period, about 1,500 had material financial weaknesses.